unoplatform/uno/doc/blog/201906-porting-windows-calculator.md

 ## Additional notes

-The Currency converter uses an API call to be able to get up-to-date rates, and the endpoint is not CORS-enabled, which makes invocation from a WebBrowser difficule.
+The Currency converter uses an API call to be able to get up-to-date rates, and the endpoint is not CORS-enabled, which makes invocation from a WebBrowser difficult.
 The API call is for now going through the [CORS-anywhere sample app](https://cors-anywhere.herokuapp.com/), but eventually Microsoft may be updating its endpoint to support it properly.

 ![Calculator](Assets/20190612-Calculator-05.png)